zakwerd/Electric-Motor-2018-/README.md

-# Electric-Motor-2019-
-Electric Motor Project
+# Electric Motor Project (2019)
+## Designing and Building an Electric Motor Optimized for High RPM
+### Working with Ethan Zhang (https://www.linkedin.com/in/ethnzhng/)